Chr1sC0de/CreatingIdealizedArteriesForCFD/README.md

 ### [Using Solidworks Configurations and VBA To Programmatically Generate Cases](./docs/05_using_solidworks_configurations_and_vba_to_programatically_generate_examples.md)

 ### [Automatic Handling of OpenFoam Jobs on the Gadi Super Computer with Python](./docs/06_automatic_handling_of_super_computer_jobs_with_python.ipynb)

+## Examples

+The examples folder contains scripts for automating the process for many cases.